 Instead, focus on your strengths.
 Focus on what you are good at.
 Focus on what you love doing.
 Focus on what you can teach and share with other people.

-Focusing on your strengths will skyrocket your self-confidence, which will stop you feeling like people don’t notice you.
+Focusing on your strengths will skyrocket your self-confidence, which will stop you from feeling like people don’t notice you.
 More importantly, you will be so busy doing stuff you love, you won’t care what people think!

 Understand men do see you